kinarashah/hadoop-exp/Setting up single node cluster.md

-Steps for setting up Pseudo-distributed mode on OS X El Capitan.
+<b> Step by step approach for setting up Pseudo-distributed mode on OS X El Capitan. </b>

 1. Check if Java is installed.